Clare Gilbert: Teaching

-At the Institute of Ophthalmology, Gilbert led the Masters in Community Eye Health.
-At the London School of Hygiene & Tropical Medicine, she runs a module on the Masters in Public Health for Eye Care on blinding eye diseases in children and is on the Board of Examiners.
-She is a member of the Editorial Committee for the Community Eye Health Journal and contributed to the development of a Massive Online Open Access Course on ROP.
+Gilbert has taught at the IoO and on the Masters in Public Health for Eye Care at the LSHTH.
+She teaches on the Diploma in Tropical Medicine and Hygiene, and has contributed to several massive online open-access courses (MOOC), including one on retinopathy of prematurity.

 Technical advisor

-Gilbert is a technical/scientific advisor to a number of organisations, including the World Health Organization; USAID's Child Blindness Program; the International Pediatric Ophthalmology and Strabismus Council; the School Eye Health Rapid Assessment project, USAID; iHOPE, Welcome Trust, India; Velux Stiftung, Switzerland; and the Vision Impact Institute.
-She has been involved with a number of working groups for the International Agency for the Prevention of Blindness and led the development of school eye health guidelines for low and middle-income countries.
+Gilbert is a technical/scientific advisor to a number of organisations, including the WHO; USAID's Child Blindness Program; the International Pediatric Ophthalmology and Strabismus Council; the School Eye Health Rapid Assessment project, USAID; iHOPE, Welcome Trust, India; Velux Stiftung, Switzerland; Sightsavers; and the Vision Impact Institute.
+She has been involved with a number of working groups for the IAPB and led the development of school eye health guidelines for low and middle-income countries.

+Gilbert also initiated and led a large-scale pilot projects for ROP and for diabetic retinopathy in India, supported by the Queen Elizabeth Diamond Jubilee Trust between 2012 and 2019.